MitulanyQuilla/-JAVA-7-HashtableExample/README.md

  * This project contain code to create, populate and how to display it's key-value pais using Enumeration.

 # Enumeration vs Iterator
 Enumeration and Iterator are two interfaces in java.util package which are used to traverse over the elements of a Collection object.
 Though they perform the same function i.e traversing the Collection object, there are some differences exist between them.
 Using Enumeration, you can only traverse the Collection object.
 But using Iterator, you can also remove an element while traversing the Collection.
 This is the one major difference between Enumeration and Iterator in java.
 You can say Iterator is some what advanced version of Enumeration.
-In this post, we will see the differences between Enumeration Vs Iterator In Java.

 # Documentation